capricorne888/NeonButtonMagic/README.md

 ## Usage

 To use this script, simply include it in your HTML file.
 It will automatically apply the neon styling to all `<button>` elements on the page.
 You can also use jsdelivr if you don't want to import it.
-I used a url shortener to not have to manually change the updated url everytime on my pages, uou can also do it by simply using:
+I used a url shortener to not have to manually change the updated url everytime on my pages, you can also do it by simply using:

 ```javascript
 <script src="http://kikurl.com/neonbtn"></script>